Arucard1983/ERYA-Profiling/src/readme.txt

 6. Implemented Features

-This interim release had the following features:
+This release implemented the following features:
 # Can read and save profile files on XML format, avoiding the manual typesetting of every sample previously stored.
 # The numerical physics libraries should work as expected, generating the output, than can be stored as an image file, or a spreadsheet file.
 # The ported tools for Database Management from the ERYA-Bulk program works as expected.